-A Preview of DCEO's Energy Edition and quick thoughts about upcoming publications.
+A Preview of DCEO's Energy Edition.
 Print version is in circulation, and online access is upcoming.

 "The New Energy Barons," November, DcEO Magazine, 2025